General battle advice

 If you want to keep your Warthog buddies alive, you're going to need to pay special attention.
 The two biggest threats are these.

 (1) Elites with needlers.
-It only takes a few seconds of their rapid fire to send your companions up in a pretty pink cloud.
+It only takes a few seconds of their rapid fire to send a Marine up in a pretty pink cloud.
 Target them before they start firing.
 You might also try to draw their fire to yourself.
 At least you can dodge well, unlike your buddies.
 If you're really committed you could even jump in front of a Marine to take the brunt of the needles.
 But rather you than me!

 Cyborg rampage